-In fulfilling its oversight responsibilities, the audit committee reviewed and discussed with management the Company's audited consolidated financial statements for the fiscal year ended December 31, 2018.
-The audit committee has discussed with Ernst & Young LLP, or EY, the Company's independent registered public accounting firm, the matters required to be discussed by Auditing Standard No. 1301, "Communications with Audit Committees," issued by the Public Company Accounting Oversight Board, or PCAOB.
+In fulfilling its oversight responsibilities, the audit committee reviewed and discussed with management the Company's audited financial statements for the fiscal year ended December 31, 2019 and the audited internal controls over financial reporting as of December 31, 2019.
+The audit committee has discussed with Ernst & Young LLP, or EY, the Company's independent registered public accounting firm, the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board, or PCAOB, and the Securities and Exchange Commission, or SEC.
 In addition, the audit committee has discussed with EY their independence, and received from EY the written disclosures and the letter required by PCAOB Ethics and Independence Rule 3526, "Communication with Audit Committees Concerning Independence."
-Finally, the audit committee discussed with EY, with and without management present, the scope and results of EY's audit of the consolidated financial statements for the fiscal year ended December 31, 2018.
+Finally, the audit committee discussed with EY, with and without management present, the scope and results of EY's audit of the financial statements for the fiscal year ended December 31, 2019 and internal controls over financial reporting as of December 31, 2019.

-Based on these reviews and discussions, the audit committee has recommended to our board of directors that such audited consolidated financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2018 for filing with the SEC.
+Based on these reviews and discussions, the audit committee has recommended to our board of directors that such audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2019 for filing with the SEC.